daimh/poor-mans-cloud/README.md

 # poor-mans-cloud
 build and manage a simple but high-availability cloud with open source software and commondity hardware.
-PMC has the simplest configuration as it requires only one configuration file on a manager node.
-No running daemon is needed.
+PMC has the simplest configuration, as it requires only one configuration file on its manager node, and there is no running daemons on any nodes.

 ## Features
 - 100% redundancy.
 Every disk write is instantly copied from an active node to a hot standby node.